Evaluation of ataxia

 Disclosures

 VGS has research funding through the National Institutes of Health, and the National Ataxia Foundation.
-He serves on the Medical Research Advisory Board of the National Ataxia Foundation.
-He is listed as an inventor on a patent filed by the University of Michigan for a therapeutic combination for cerebellar ataxia.
-He receives royalties from UptoDate Inc. He serves on the advisory board of uniQure.
+He serves as the Chair of the Scientific Advisory Board, National Ataxia Foundation and has received travel support for meetings organized by the National Ataxia Foundation.
+He is listed as an inventor on a patent (US-11382897-B2) filed by the University of Michigan for a therapeutic combination for cerebellar ataxia.
+He receives royalties from UptoDate Inc.

 Acknowledgements